A novel, first-in-its-kind, aptamer-based LYTACs to address the unmet clinical need of diabetic wounds.

 Expected Outcomes

-Should the main objective of the project be achieved (i.e., show efficacy in animal models of DFU), we would demonstrate for the first time a potential therapy based on LYTACs in the context of diabetic ulcers.
-This could have potential applications in other types of chronic wounds or immune pathologies.
+Should the main objective of the project be achieved (i.e., showing efficacy in animal models of DFU), we would demonstrate for the first time a potential therapy based on LYTACs in the context of diabetic ulcers, with potential applications in other types of chronic wounds or immune pathologies.

 In addition to efficacy data, we will gather essential knowledge about LYTACs, including: